saifkabirasif/saifkabirasif.github.io/aboutme.md

 ### My History

 Born and raised in Dhaka, Bangladesh.
-After studying for 16 years and working for 5 years as a Telecommunications Engineers and Strategist, I found myself attracted to everything data.
+After studying for 16 years and working for 5 years as a Telecommunications Engineer and Tech Strategist, I found myself attracted to everything data.
 Now, I'm here hoping for a new start with Data Science.